 A new collaboration is set to give student entrepreneurs a valuable networking boost as they launch their business ideas.

-4theRegion has teamed up with Swansea University’s School of Management to create Starting Up in the Region.
+4theRegion has teamed up with Swansea University’s Enterprise Team to create Starting Up in the Region.

 Here at 4theRegion we’ve already been bringing together regional businesses, community groups and change-makers across South West Wales.
 Thanks to our partnership with Swansea University’s Enterprise Team, the student start-ups will have their membership fees paid for an entire year.
 This means they will be able to attend events and members’ forums as well as benefiting from the opportunity to network with our 250 members and gain invaluable support on their doorstep.